 Educational Advocacy Program

-In 2007, due to the growing complexity and challenges of advocating for educational services to address the severe learning needs of foster children, SFCASA hired a full-time Education Advocacy Coordinator, Jeff Perry, to serve as an in-house specialist with extensive knowledge of the San Francisco Unified School District (SFUSD), local alternative schools, educational services available to learning-disabled students, and the urgent and complex needs of foster children and youth.
+In 2007, due to the growing complexity and challenges of advocating for educational services to address the severe learning needs of foster children, SFCASA developed and implemented the Educational Advocacy Program.
+Today Hannah Nerenhausen, Educational Advocacy Coordinator, serves as an in-house specialist with extensive knowledge of the San Francisco Unified School District (SFUSD), local alternative schools, educational services available to learning-disabled students, and the urgent and complex needs of foster children and youth.
 The following year, under the Coordinator’s direction, SFCASA launched the Advocacy for Educational Services Program.